bryanbilek/react-bubbles/README.md

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-We can use the PUT & DELETE methods to update or destroy data that we take in from APIs or Servers.
+We can use the POST method to Create data, GET method to Read data, PUT method to update data, & DELETE method to destroy data that we take in from APIs or Servers.

 ## Project Set Up